ds4ph-bme/capstone-project-pratibhapradeep/README.md

 Loss function: CrossEntropyLoss
 Optimizer: Adam with a learning rate of 0.001
-Final Accuracy: 98.57%
+Final Accuracy: 99.29%
-Loss Plot: The model's loss decreased steadily during training, from 1.6 to 0.17 over 200 epochs.
+Loss Plot: The model's loss decreased steadily during training over 200 epochs.

 ### Random Forest Classifier
 Random Forest was chosen due to its ability to handle structured data and generate feature importance insights.
 The model used 10 estimators with a maximum depth of 10.